-We use the adress that you have registered on the StudentWeb.
+If you are not able to order the transcript before your departure, we can send it to your home address.
+We use the address that you have registered on the StudentWeb.
 Please make sure it's updated.

 The Diploma registry is a new digital solution in Norwegian.
 By using the Diploma Registry, you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
 The Diploma Registry is free of charge.